clearent/ClearentIdtechIOSFramework/README.md

   //This json contains the transaction token.
 See demo app for more details }

-7 - Monitor for errors by implementing the deviceMessage method.
+7 - Monitor for errors by implementing the deviceMessage and lcdDisplay methods.
+When you see the message INSERT/SWIPE it means you should interact with the reader.

 8 - When you are ready to process the payment, do a POST against endpoint /rest/v2/mobile/transactions/sale (for a sale).
-See demo app for an example (https://github.com/clearent/IDTech_VP3300_Demo)
+See demo app for an example [Clearent IDTech VP3300 iOS Demo]](https://github.com/clearent/IDTech_VP3300_Demo)

 ## Basic User Flow